vnavaneeth10/Food-App/README.md

 ## 🚀 Features

-- 🍔 Dynamic restaurant listing with live API
+- 🍔 Dynamic restaurant listing with Swiggy's live API
 - 🛒 Cart functionality using Redux Toolkit
 - ⚡ Shimmer loading UI and lazy loading
 - 🔍 Search restaurants and filter by rating